-Figure 1: Salt River Phase One Project Area Fisheries Monitoring Site locations
+Figure 1: Salt River 2017 Project Area Fisheries Monitoring Site locations

-Salt River Phase One Project fisheries monitoring site location descriptions:
+Salt River Project fisheries monitoring site location descriptions:

-Site 1 is located on the main stem Salt River near the Riverside Ranch Barn and a telephone pole adjacent to the main road.
+- Site 1 is located on the main stem Salt River near the Riverside Ranch Barn and a telephone pole adjacent to the main road.
 Seine the main channel from approximately 150 feet up stream of the telephone pole down to the pole.

-- Site 3 is located at the confluence of the S1 slough and a left bank tide gated drainage channel not depicted in blue line on the map.
-Seine both the S1 slough and runoff channel. - Site 7 is associated with a piece of placed large woody debris (LWD) in the S1 slough.
-Seine 100 feet on either side of the LWD. - Site 8 is associated with a goby lift on a branch of the S1 slough.
-Seine from the lift to the upstream end of the excavated channel. - Site 9 is associated with a goby lift on a branch of the S1 Slough.
-Seine from the lift to the upstream end of the excavated channel. - Site 10 is on the main stem Salt River between the mouths of the two sloughs.
+Site has been ABANDONDED for low-tide spring-summer surveys. - Site 3 is located at the confluence of the S1 slough and a left bank tide gated drainage channel not depicted in blue line on the map.
+Seine both the S1 slough and runoff channel. - Site 4 is located at a LWD structure in the lower third of the S1 slough channel.
+Seine around LWD structure. - Site 7 is associated with a piece of placed large woody debris (LWD) in the S1 slough.
+Seine 100 feet on either side of the LWD.
+Site has been ABANDONDED for low-tide spring-summer surveys. - Site 8 is associated with a goby lift on a branch of the S1 slough.
+Seine from the lift to the upstream end of the excavated channel.
+Site has been ABANDONDED. - Site 9 is associated with a goby lift on a branch of the S1 Slough.
+Seine from the lift to the upstream end of the excavated channel.
+Site has been ABANDONDED. - Site 10 is on the main stem Salt River between the mouths of the two sloughs.
 Seine 150 feet of the river channel. - Site 14 is located on a branch of the N1 Slough.
 Seine last 150 feet of the channel and has been ABANDONED. - Site 15 is on main stem of the N1 slough upstream of the second left bank branch.
 Seine 150 feet above confluence with slough branch. - Site 17 is associated with a piece of placed LWD on the main stem of the N1 Slough.
 Seine 100 feet on both sides of the LWD. - Site 18 is on the main stem of the Salt River near the confluence with Cutoff Slough.
 Seine 150' of slough. - Site 19 is on the main stem of the Salt River just upstream of the confluences with the N1 Slough.
-Seine the 150 feet above the confluence. - Site 20 is located at the confluence of Reas Creek.
+Seine the 150 feet above the confluence.

+- Site 20 is located at the confluence of Reas Creek.
 Seine in the main Salt River channel across the mouth of Reas Creek.
 Seine up the Reas Creek wood weirs (step pools) to the outfall of the box culvert. - Site 21 is located approximately 400' upstream from the "Regli" rocked entrance on Port Kenyon Road (or 1,100' upstream from Reas Creek).
 The site is located just downstream of a floodplain outlet and associated with a LWD.
 Deploy baited minnow traps at near-by LWD and sein if possible. - Site 22 is approximately 180' downstream of Dillon Road Bridge.
 The site is associated with LWD.
-Deploy baited minnow traps at near-by LWD and sein if possible.

-- Site 23 is approximately 650' upstream of Dillon Road Bridge.
+Deploy baited minnow traps at near-by LWD and sein if possible. - Site 23 is approximately 650' upstream of Dillon Road Bridge.
 It is the first LWD structure encountered upstream of the first floodplain outlet above Dillon Road Bridge.
 Deploy baited minnow traps at near-by LWD and sein if possible.